What is Richard Rohr?

 From Kansas to the Franciscans

-Born in Kansas in 1943 to a Catholic family of German extraction.
-Rohr entered the Franciscan Province of St John the Baptist, headquartered in Cincinnati, at twenty and was ordained priest in 1970.
-The formation he received was the post-conciliar redaction of the Order of Friars Minor — the medieval tradition of St Francis of Assisi (poverty, fraternity, the integration of contemplative and active life) read through the lens of the Second Vatican Council's openness to the wider religious world.
-The 1970s were not a quiet period for a young American friar.
-Rohr emerged from them as a preacher in the post-conciliar charismatic renewal, the founder of the New Jerusalem Community in Cincinnati (1971), and an unlikely media figure for a Catholic mendicant in a country whose dominant Catholic public voice was still parochial-conservative.
+Born in Kansas in 1943 to a Catholic family of German descent, Rohr entered the Franciscan Province of St John the Baptist and was ordained a priest in 1970.
+His formation drew on the Franciscan tradition as renewed after the Second Vatican Council: poverty, fraternity, and the union of contemplative and active life read in light of the Council's openness to other religious traditions.
+The 1970s proved formative.
+He emerged as a preacher in the charismatic renewal, founded the New Jerusalem Community in Cincinnati in 1971, and became an unlikely media figure at a time when the dominant Catholic voice in America was still largely conservative.

 The Center for Action and Contemplation

-In 1987 Rohr founded the Center for Action and Contemplation in Albuquerque, New Mexico — the institutional vehicle by which most of his subsequent work has been carried.
-The name was deliberate.
-Rohr's claim, repeated across nearly forty years of teaching, is that the contemplative life is not an alternative to the active life but its precondition: the action that does not arise out of contemplation degenerates into politics, and the contemplation that does not flow into action degenerates into private piety.
-The CAC's flagship programme, the Living School, trains lay practitioners in two-year cohorts in what its faculty — Rohr, James Finley (a student of Thomas Merton), Cynthia Bourgeault (an Episcopalian priest in the Centering Prayer lineage) and Brian McLaren — call the Christian wisdom tradition: the apophatic, mystical and contemplative Christian inheritance read alongside its Hindu, Buddhist and Sufi cousins.
-The CAC's Daily Meditations free email series reaches several hundred thousand subscribers, and the Another Name for Every Thing podcast adds an audio register.
+In 1987 Rohr founded the Center for Action and Contemplation (CAC) in Albuquerque, New Mexico.
+The name was chosen deliberately.
+His central argument, repeated across four decades of teaching, is that contemplation and action belong together: action without contemplation becomes mere politics, and contemplation without action becomes private piety.
+The CAC's flagship programme, the Living School, trains lay practitioners in two-year cohorts in what its faculty call the Christian wisdom tradition: the apophatic and mystical Christian inheritance read alongside its Hindu, Buddhist, and Sufi parallels.
+Faculty have included Rohr, James Finley (a student of Thomas Merton), Cynthia Bourgeault (an Episcopalian priest in the Centering Prayer lineage), and Brian McLaren.
+The CAC's Daily Meditations email series reaches several hundred thousand subscribers.

 The books and the comparative-religion register